puppetlabs/puppet-data-service/README.md

 Demonstrating the PDS CLI capabilities with the below GIFs

-1. Adding a class to a instance
+1. Adding a class to a node

 Steps
 * Check the content of site.pp and hiera.yaml to allow for class and configuration on the server